'An unimaginable scene': Survivors describe Libya floods

 "The area where we were was a higher part of the city," Husam said.
 "In the lower parts, I don't think anyone on the fifth or sixth floors has survived.
 I think they are all dead.
 May God have mercy on their souls."

-More than 5,000 people are now known to have died in the catastrophic flooding that has hit Libya following Storm Daniel.
+Estimates of the number of dead vary.
+Libya's ambassador to the UN says about 6,000 people are confirmed to have died with thousands more missing.
+A Red Crescent official in Libya said about 10,000 people were believed killed.
 Derna's mayor has warned that 20,000 people may have lost their lives.

 The flood was triggered by the failure of two dams outside Derna, unleashing a torrent of water through the city's centre.